patchstack/academy/src/content/docs/wordpress/Vulnerabilities/wordpress-afu.md

 ---
 title: Arbitrary File Upload
+contributors:
+    - rafiem
 ---

 ## Introduction

-This section covers cases of possible Arbitrary File Upload on WordPress.
+This article covers cases of possible Arbitrary File Upload on WordPress.
 This includes improper file input handling inside of the plugin/theme which can be used to arbitrarily upload files including `.php` files to further achieve Remote Code Execution (RCE).

 ## Files Input